16 Feb Belvoir

 2020 – Cursed!

-Since 2012, The Balnaves Foundation has also supported the Belvoir Indigenous Playwright’s Award, a $25,000 award for the creation of a new play by an Indigenous playwright.
-Recipients of the Award have included, Nakkiah Lui, Jada Alberts, Leah Purcell, Katie Beckett, Ursula Yovich, Megan Wilding, Kodie Bedford and Nathan Maynard.
-In 2018, the Award became the Aboriginal and Torres Strait Island Fellowship.
+Since 2012, The Balnaves Foundation has also supported the Belvoir Indigenous Playwright’s Award, becoming The Balnaves Aboriginal and Torres Strait Islander Fellowship in 2018, a $25,000 award for the creation of a new play by an Indigenous playwright.
 The Fellowship accommodates applications from a broader range or creative practitioners and provide wrap around support from the Belvoir team.
+Our 2020 Balnaves Fellowship being awarded to Jorjia Gilis.
+Past recipients of the Award have included,

 “We support Indigenous Theatre at Belvoir and the Indigenous Playwright’s Award because we strongly believe that theatre has the ability to connect Indigenous culture and history with current social debate in an impactful and relevant way.”